Deltares/Koswat/docs/reference/koswat_strategies.md

 __Conditions__:

 - A "viable" cluster option must be cheaper than the order's cluster and has the cluster's minimal length.
-- We consider "minimal costs" or "lower costs" as the lowest cost of applying the same reinforcement type to a given subcluster.
+- We consider "minimal costs" or "lower costs" as the lowest cost of applying a certain reinforcement type to a given subcluster.

 ##### Common available measures' cost example